-The Company has adopted a Continuous Disclosure Policy to ensure prompt and complete disclosure of price sensitive information in compliance with listing rule 3.1.
+The Company has adopted a Continuous Disclosure Policy to ensure timely, balanced and complete disclosure of price sensitive information on a continuous basis in compliance with ASX Listing Rule 3.1.

 The Continuous Disclosure Policy complies with Box 5.1 'Suggestions for the content of a continuous disclosure policy' of the ASX Recommendations.